Interest Rate Differential (IRD): Meaning, Formula, and Importance

 Example #1: Fixed-rate mortgage

-A noteworthy illustration to understand the concept of interest rate differentials is a fixed-rate mortgage.
+A fixed-rate mortgage is a noteworthy illustration to understand the concept of interest rate differentials.
 This type of mortgage has a set interest rate that remains constant throughout the life of the loan, which allows borrowers to have predictable monthly payments.

 To further comprehend this, let's consider an example where a borrower takes out a $300,000 fixed-rate mortgage for 30 years at an interest rate of 3%.
-The table below depicts how much money they'll pay over the course of the loan and what portion goes towards interest and principal.
+The table below depicts how much money they'll pay throughout the loan and what portion goes towards interest and principal.

-It is crucial to note that IRDs may apply if you decide to break your fixed-rate mortgage early.
-In other words, if current rates are lower than when you first obtained your mortgage rate there will be penalties associated with early repayment.
+It is crucial to note that IRDs may apply if you break your fixed-rate mortgage early.
+In other words, if current rates are lower than when you first obtained your mortgage rate, there will be penalties associated with early repayment.

-Based on personal experience: Several years ago my acquaintance had a fixed rate mortgage and wanted to sell their property unexpectedly due to some unforeseen circumstances.
+Based on personal experience: Several years ago, my acquaintance had a fixed-rate mortgage and wanted to sell their property unexpectedly due to unforeseen circumstances.
 However, they incurred significant fees due to breaking their contract too early, which caused them a lot of financial stress.

 Why commit to a relationship when you can have a variable-rate mortgage that will keep you on your toes?